📌Key Takeaways

 - Dental problems and tooth loss

-- Denture difficulties
+- Denture difficulties and ill-fitting appliances

 - Jaw pain or TMJ disorders